FACTS

 Planning and implementation time | 2019-2021, 2021-2023, 2024-2027 |

-Graubünden has developed a pioneering role in the field of slow transport (hiking and biking) through innovative tourism development projects such as Graubünden Bike, Graubünden Hike and Graubünden Trailrun.
-With the further development of Fairtrail, this competitive advantage will be secured in the long term.
-After the successful completion of the first phase from 2021 to 2023, which attracted national attention and is being imitated in other cantons, the project is now focusing on the years 2024 to 2027.
+Through innovative tourism development projects such as Graubünden Bike, Graubünden Hike and Graubünden Trailrun, Graubünden has developed a pioneering role in the field of non-motorized transport (hiking and biking).
+With the further development of Fairtrail This competitive advantage will be sustainably secured.
+Following the successful completion of the first phase from 2021 to 2023, which attracted national attention and is being replicated in other cantons, the project is now focusing on the years 2024 to 2027.

-Allegra is responsible for the overall project management.
-The team coordinates all measures and actors, works out the key needs of those involved, formulates messages and develops a comprehensive communication strategy.
-Four core target groups were identified for the new campaign, which will now be addressed holistically via different touchpoints, measures and channels.
-Local communities are to be reached via low-threshold events, just as the general public is to be reached via videos with ambassador Nino Schurter.
-Fairdinands, our Fairtrail ambassadors in the area, raise awareness directly on site among other trail users, start conversations and play an important role in the pool of measures.
+We at ALLEGRA are responsible for overall project management.
+The team coordinates all measures and stakeholders, identifies key needs of those involved, formulates messages, and develops a comprehensive communications strategy.
+Four core target groups were identified for the new campaign, which will now be addressed holistically via various touchpoints, measures, and channels.
+Local communities will be reached through low-threshold events, as well as the general public via videos featuring ambassador Nino Schurter.
+Fairdinands, our Fairtrail ambassadors on site, raise awareness directly on-site among other trail users, initiate dialogue, and play an important role in the pool of measures.

-In addition, comprehensive impact monitoring is ensured and all interested parties are trained via the Allegra Academy platform.
-Finally, Allegra is creating guidelines for the canton that are intended to improve the coexistence of path users.
+In addition, a comprehensive impact control is ensured and all interested parties are informed about the ALLEGRA Academyplatform.
+Finally, we are developing guidelines for the canton to improve coexistence among users.

 With this holistic approach, the Fairtrail project aims to promote respectful and conflict-free coexistence on the Graubünden trails and to create the basis for sustainable outdoor recreation.

 You want to know more?
-Ask Kevin, our experts on coexistence & Fairtrail
+Ask Kevin, our experts on coexistence and Fairtrail.